HomeEnterprise ITBlockchainHPE, Continental to launch blockchain-base data monetization platform for auto industry

 “Sharing vehicle data across vendors can solve some of the toughest traffic problems and improve driver experience by leveraging the power of swarm intelligence,” said Phil Davis, President Hybrid IT, Chief Sales Officer, HPE.

-According to HPE, the data-monetization platform will enable car manufacturers and other partners to trade data with each other – either to improve for their customers or to monetize vehicle data.
+According to HPE, the data-monetization platform will enable car manufacturers and other partners to trade data with each other – either to improve digital services for their customers or to monetize vehicle data.

 HPE stressed that data trading is only feasible upon a driver’s consent.
 Therefore, the platform will integrate a consent management system and provide an easy to use opt-in and opt-out system for drivers.
 “HPE and Continental take data privacy seriously to be compliant with GDPR and data protection regulations in other countries,” said a statement from the company.